What the Church can Learn from Apple [2of4]

 Programming: How "overwhelmed" are visitors to the church's program opportunities?

-the Church seeks to integrate spirituality into your lifestyle.
+the Church seeks to integrate spirituality into your lifestyle. - Apple sells products that augment a lifestyle;

-the Church offers ways of being that radically change a lifestyle.
+the Church offers ways of being that radically change a lifestyle. - Apple embraces a brand that "thinks different";

 the Church embraces a Christ who "thought different."